 During pregnancy, each woman’s body responds differently.
 Some common themes to ponder when considering footwear include:

 - Your body releases a LOT of estrogen and relaxin.
 This helps your ligaments and tissues accommodate uterus growth of 500-1000 times normal size!6

 - Your biomechanics adjust as your pelvis shifts position.
 You take on more of a waddle to get around (I was particularly enamored with my unique waddle).

 The combination of relaxin, added weight, and altered biomechanics is a potent recipe for sore feet and fallen arches.
 Evidence shows that pregnancy can lead to permanently fallen arches.7 Issues associated with fallen arches include plantar fasciitis, leg and back pain, tired and achy feet.
-I was adamant about wearing my Wiivv Custom Insoles and Wiivv Custom Sandals throughout my pregnancy to avoid fallen arches and keep my feet comfortable and pain-free.
+I was adamant about wearing my FitMyFoot Custom Insoles and FitMyFoot Custom Sandals throughout my pregnancy to avoid fallen arches and keep my feet comfortable and pain-free.

 Two days before my son was born

 Footwear is critical to preventing pain and discomfort and remaining mobile while pregnant.
 For example, walking is one of the best ways to maintain cardiovascular health and keep the core and pelvic floor strong.